Skip to main content

 They must send you a rent-increase notice at least 3 months in advance of the change.
 See an example of a rent-increase notice on gov.scot.

-After the rent cap ends, you can challenge a rent increase if you think it's too high.
+You can challenge a rent increase if it's too high.

 Check our advice on rent increases